rajatmodi62/rajatmodi62.github.io/assets/failure.md

         - calculate their iou. -> trapped here. made it too complicated.
         -> never reached nms code.

+[17] dolby video coding intern
+    - reject, they need signal processing guy.
+    - but i did learn a lot
+    - learnt about entropy, conenctions to signal processing
+    - the fact that at lower layer, edges are left in compression, texture is lost,
+    - information bottlneck in theory, and information bottleneck in architectures are two things.
+But, they are signals.
+    - architecture level design is separate. a mathematical bound to minimize entropy is separate.
+    - there is something called end2end video compression.
+    - i can read h264 paper, h265, dlvc, hlvc etc to see how their codecs are working.

+    - he said that compression has nothing to do with downstream task, and joint compression and task have no correlation, he didnt believe that it will work.

+    - i however believe that their is some correlation.
+    - i still thank god for giving me opporunity to learn, perhaps something better will come in future.

 time to pack bags, move to india, become farmer on my dad's farm :-)
 ---